KrzysiekJ/yacluster/README.rst

 The main utility is the ``yacluster.cluster`` function which takes two arguments:

 * an iterable which yields two-element point tuples, each containing:

-  - a two-element tuple with X and Y coordinates;
+  - a two-element tuple with X and Y coordinates,
   - the actual object being clustered (or its identifier);

 * a distance threshold; if a point is included into a cluster, it must be closer to its centroid than this value.

 The function returns an iterable of two-element cluster tuples, each containing: